widgetti/solara/solara/website/pages/docs/content/30-deploying/10-self-hosted.md

  * [Flask](https://flask.palletsprojects.com/)
  * [Starlette](https://www.starlette.io/) (and thus [FastAPI](https://fastapi.tiangolo.com/))

-The web framework that is used when you use `solara run` uses Starlette, which means it is most battle-tested, but all solutions get tested in CI.
-Deploying using these frameworks thus is the same as deploying that framework.
+The simplest and most battle-tested way to deploy solara is via the `solara run` command.
+This uses Starlette under the hood:

+    $ solara run app.py

 If you do not use `solara run` to run your Solara app, configuration should go via environment variables instead of command-line argument.
 For instance, if you run the development server like `solara run myapp.py`, set the `SOLARA_APP` environment variable to `myapp.py`.
 For instance